vertueux/smov/scripts/README.md

 The scripts subdirectory contains all the `.sh` files used to run various commands to operate the SMOV robot.

-> **Note** Make sure that when you run the scripts, you are in their respective directories, otherwise it won't work.
+> **Note**: Make sure that when you run the scripts, you are in their respective directories, otherwise it won't work.